 SimpliSafe has a good video featured on their site that illustrates just how easy this can be.
 The most difficult part of the installation will be similar to hanging a picture on the wall and may be needed to install heavier sensors like the control panel or security cameras.
-For cameras, you may end up running a cord for power unless you pick up a solar-powered or completely wireless security camera system.
+For cameras, check out our huge guide to the best home security camera systems.

 If you just aren’t sure, you can read more information about DIY security systems here to get an idea of what you’re in for.

 On the other hand, if you are willing to pay more for peace of mind, a professionally installed and monitored system may be the best alarm system for your home.
 A professional installation is done by people who put security systems in every day.
 Usually, you would schedule these a few days in advance and generally have to wait for the installers to arrive in a 2-4 hour window (think cable guy).